ido50/mccs/README.md

     enabled, the directory being served must contain subdirectories named after each host/domain to be served.

+- --ignore-file

+    Accepts a path to a file in the [Gitignore](https://git-scm.com/docs/gitignore) format.
+Any request that matches a rule in this file will result in a 404 Not Found response.
+Defaults to .mccsignore in the root directory.
+In vhost mode, every host can have its own ignore file, and there can also one global file for all hosts.
+Both the host-specific file and the global file will be used if they exist.

 - -s, --server, the `PLACK_SERVER` environment variable

     Selects a specific server implementation to run on.
 When provided, the `-s` or